12

 We were seated next to each other again.

-The baby— Misha— was now cradled in her mother’s lap, her delicate frame rising and falling with soft, even breaths.
-Her tiny fist curled into the fabric of her mother’s saree, lips parted slightly as she slept.
-Peacefully.
 Blissfully unaware of how close she had come to falling through the gaps of something none of us would’ve been able to recover from.

 I let my eyes fall on her for a second longer than necessary.
 Just to make sure.

-The day stepped into its purpose.
+And then, the day stepped into its purpose.

 A hush rippled through the room, like everyone collectively adjusted their emotions, their postures, their faces.

-His mother stepped forward— graceful, poised and visibly emotional.
 A red dupatta carefully folded in her hands.
 It was heavy, embroidered with gold thread and delicate mirrors that caught the light like tiny, unblinking eyes.

 She placed it on my head with both hands, whispering something I couldn’t quite catch.

-Her voice was soft— blessing-like, full of kindness I wasn’t sure I’d earned.
+Her voice was soft, blessing like, full of kindness I wasn’t sure I’d earned.

 There was warmth in her touch, quiet approval in her tone.
 As the cloth settled on my head, the weight of it sank deeper than I expected.

+It wasn’t just fabric, it was expectation, responsibility.
 A symbol of something that felt far too loud for the girl beneath it.

-A thali was brought forward next, carried Misha's mother.
-Inside were tiny bowls— haldi, kumkum, rice grains, sweets.
 The colors all blurred together in my periphery, too vivid for a moment that felt so muted within me.

-He didn’t move either.
-He sat still, spine straight, hands resting on his knees.
+He didn’t move either, he sat still, spine straight, hands resting on his knees.
 Every bit as composed as the last time we were in this room.
-But I could feel it— his attention.
-He hadn’t withdrawn.
-He was right there beside me, sitting through something he hadn’t asked for, just like I was.

 I wasn’t sure if they saw me.
 Or just the girl who now had a red dupatta on her head and a new title stitched silently to her name.

-Eventually, it was over.
-The formalities.
-The rituals.
-The circling eyes and stretched smiles.
+Eventually, it was over, the formalities, the rituals, the circling eyes and stretched smiles.

 We were asked to get up and seek blessings.
+He stood first, I followed, a beat later.

 We bent down first before his parents.
 His mother placed her hand gently on my head.
-"Kitni pyaari jodi hai... kisi ki Nazar na Lage."
+“Such a beautiful pair… may you always be protected from evil eye.”
 Her smile reaching her eyes, her voice warm.

 Then mine.

 My father’s hand hovered just a moment before settling.
-"Jeete raho" he said with a rare smile.
+“Stay blessed, and live long” he said with a rare smile.
 My mother touched my cheek after the blessing.
-Didn’t say anything.
-She didn’t have to.

-[“May God always keep you both happy… and may He bless your bond to last forever.”]
+Next, his uncle and aunt.
+They smiled genuinely, hands resting on our heads affectionately.
+“May God always keep you both happy… and may He bless your bond to last forever.” his aunt said, her voice warm.

-We bent down together, my finger tips just beginning to graze the floor— about to touch his feet— when his hands reached out, gently holding my arms to stop me
+We bent down together, my finger tips just beginning to graze the floor, about to touch his feet, when his hands reached out, gently holding my arms to stop me

-I could feel a familiar warmth radiating from him, i was still standing in front of him trying to remember where this feeling is coming from.
+I could feel a familiar warmth radiating from him, I was still standing in front of him trying to remember where this feeling is coming from.

-Now— now I was looking again.
-Searching his face like a map I used to know.
-And standing beside me, I felt Mr. Malhotra shift just slightly.
-Quiet.
-Attentive.
-Present.
+I was looking again now, searching his face like a map I used to know.

 The old man's eyes held mine like he was waiting for me to remember.
+He patted the space beside him gently.
+“Sit."

 I obeyed before I even realized my legs had moved.
 Mr. Malhotra followed, taking the other side without needing to be asked.

-Dadu smiled.
-That quiet, knowing kind of smile that makes time feel like a lie.
+He smiled, that quiet, knowing kind of smile that makes time feel like a lie.

 “Bhool gayi mujhe?” he asked, tilting his head just a little.

+I blinked, breath catching before the words even formed.
 “We’ve met before… I know” I whispered, the certainty threading through my voice despite the haze.
-“I just can’t—"
+“I just can’t—”

-A faint curve touched his lips— the kind of smile that didn't rush to fill the silence, just gently confirmed what I was trying to remember.
+A faint curve touched his lips, the kind of smile that didn't rush to fill the silence, just gently confirmed what I was trying to remember.

 I searched his face again.
 Really looked.
 The puzzle pieces shifting inside me.
-I was trying— desperately, to put them together when—
+I was trying desperately, to put them together when—

 “Vishwanath Kaka,” came my mother’s voice from across the room.
 She smiled, as if the truth was too obvious to miss.